TarangJ/100DaysOfCode/Day35/ReadME.txt

-This is a functional problem.
-Your task is to return the product of array elements under a given modulo.
-The modulo operation finds the remainder after the division of one number by another.
-For example, K(mod(m))=K%m= remainder obtained when K is divided by m

-Example:

-Input:
-1
-4
-1 2 3 4

-Output:
-24
+Given a non-negative integer N. The task is to check if N is a power of 2.
+More formally, check if N can be expressed as 2x for some x.

+Example 1:
+Input:-
+Enter the number : 128
+Output:-
+Yes,the given number is power of 2

+Example 2:
+Input:-
+Enter the number : 69
+Output:-
+No ,the given number is not power of 2